himanshu9699/cab-frontend/README.md

 2.)
 Upon submission, an automatic email is sent to the user whose email ID was provided in the input field, ensuring seamless communication.

 ### Booking History:
 1.)
-Access and manage previously booked cab data fetched from the database, ensuring efficient tracking and organization.
+Access previously booked cab data fetched from the database, ensuring efficient tracking and organization.

 ### Cab Price Management: